 THE DOG SHAPED BY AFRICANS FOR AFRICA

-The Africanis or indigenous dogs of Africa and Southern Africa have adapted over thousands of years to the specific conditions and regions in which they inhabit.
-Having no extravagant demands on their owners; highly resistant immune systems; keen instincts for hunting and a naturally subservient nature; these dogs are widely sought after in pastoral regions.
+The Africanis, or indigenous dogs of Africa and Southern Africa, have adapted over thousands of years to the specific conditions and regions they inhabit.
+Having no extravagant demands on their owners; highly resistant immune systems; keen instincts for hunting, and a naturally subservient nature; these dogs are widely sought after in pastoral regions.

-Mandla, who was taught by his grandfather how to hunt with dogs, is now passing on this ancient tradition to his cousin Banny – a muscular young man dressed in leopard print who, with the click of his fingers, commands the two dogs.
-‘You see he is symbolising that he is strong and ready for hunting’ Mandla says to me as the tiger-striped dog kicks up the dust around him marking his territory.
+Mandla, taught by his grandfather how to hunt with dogs, is now passing on this ancient tradition to his cousin Banny – a muscular young man dressed in leopard print who, with the click of his fingers, commands the two dogs.
+‘You see, he is symbolising that he is strong and ready for hunting’, Mandla says to me as the tiger-striped dog kicks up the dust around him marking his territory.

-Before game reserves, national parks and protected areas were created, Southern Africa was a vast open space where wild animals roamed freely and people had a bountiful source of meat from the bush.
+Before game reserves, national parks and protected areas were created, Southern Africa was a vast open space where wild animals roamed freely, and people had a bountiful source of meat from the bush.
 ‘The hunting dogs of our forefathers offered both protection and a way to hunt these animals,’ Mandla recounted.
 Today a similar alliance exists.
 During the rainy season, parts of the game reserve fences can wash away and wild animals such as lions and buffalo break free into the community.
-These animals pose a genuine threat to the community and their livestock that surround the reserve and the dogs act as an early warning system.
+These animals pose a genuine threat to the community and the livestock surrounding the reserve, and the Africanis act as an early warning system.

 Domestic dogs are destroyed on sight

-This is particularly important when it comes to preserving Wild Dog Populations.
+This is particularly important when it comes to preserving wild dog populations.
 ‘When park boundaries are on the community doorstep, the risk of contamination is high,’ says Chris Kelly, a Director of Wildlife Act.
-‘The Wild Dogs are such closely bonded animals that if one dog is contaminated the whole pack can be wiped out in a matter of weeks.’
-Wild Dog populations that are intensely managed are now being vaccinated against rabies in an attempt to reduce this threat.
+‘The wild dogs are such closely bonded animals that if one dog is contaminated, the whole pack can be wiped out in weeks.’
+Wild dog populations that are intensely managed are now vaccinated against rabies to reduce this threat.

 ‘The number of confirmed rabies cases in domestic dogs found in the nature reserves to the west of the KNP, as well as in the adjacent local communities of the eastern Bushbuckridge area, has recently experienced a downward trend,’ say Dr Bjorn Reininghaus, the local State Veterinarian from the Mpumalanga Department of Agriculture.
 According to him, the intensified vaccinations of domestic dogs by veterinary services and a massive upscale of anti-poaching measures are seen as the most important factors.
-However, there is no time for complacency, as maintaining sufficient dog rabies vaccination coverage, a high level of awareness about rabies and adequate disease surveillance are of utmost importance to combat this serious disease, and depends to a great extent on available resources and logistics.
+However, there is no time for complacency, as maintaining sufficient dog rabies vaccination coverage, high awareness about rabies, and adequate disease surveillance are of utmost importance to combat this serious disease and depend to a great extent on available resources and logistics.

-Although many hunters and their dogs still operate illegally in game reserves throughout South Africa, with the increase of rhino poaching, many game reserves now have a formidable security force that patrols the boundaries day and night and have little tolerance for trespassers.
+Although many hunters and their Africanis dogs still operate illegally in game reserves throughout South Africa, with the increase in rhino poaching, many game reserves now have a formidable security force that patrols the boundaries day and night and has little tolerance for trespassers.
 These larger commercial reserves with a significant budget for security and anti-poaching have experienced a massive reduction in bushmeat poaching and snaring activity.
 The risk to the hunters’ lives has become far too high.
 Smaller private game reserves that do not stock rhinos and farms that are not as well protected are easy targets for bushmeat poachers.
-In many instances game fences are in a state of disrepair, affording hunters and their dogs easy access and opportunity, or the hunters cut fences to gain access.
-Outside the reserves smaller species such as scrub hares, common grey duiker, cane rats and steenbok are pursued.
-Even though the reward is now much smaller, the dogs are guaranteed part of the action and are rewarded with the “matumbos” or insides of their kill, which is cooked up and fed to them back at their homestead.
+In many instances, game fences are in disrepair, affording hunters and their dogs easy access and opportunity, or the hunters cut fences to gain access.
+Outside the reserves, smaller species such as scrub hares, common grey duiker, cane rats and steenbok are pursued.
+Even though the reward is now much smaller, the dogs are guaranteed part of the action and are rewarded with the “matumbos” or insides of their kill, which are cooked up and fed to them back at their homestead.